tcnew0/npm/doc/misc/npm-config.md

 will be requested from the server.
 To force full offline mode, use `--offline`.

 This option is effectively equivalent to `--cache-min=9999999`.

+### prefer-online

+* Default: false
+* Type: Boolean

+If true, staleness checks for cached data will be forced, making the CLI look for updates immediately even for fresh package data.

 ### prefix